menu-hanke/smk-browser/README.md

 The following APIs were used when fetching data

-- MML´s real esteta boundary services API, which will take in the property IDs and return the boundaries as GeoJSON (used to fetch the forest stands)
+##### MML´s real esteta boundary services API

+- which will take in the property IDs and return the boundaries as GeoJSON (used to fetch the forest stands)
 -
 - SMK´s Forest Stand API, which will take in the boundaries as WKT and return the forest stands as XML (xml files are saved to disc)